JuliaDiff/ChainRulesCore.jl/README.md

 - Control-inverted design: rule authors can fully specify derivatives in a concise manner while naturally allowing the caller to compute only what they need.

-The AbstractChainRules source code follows the [YASGuide](https://github.com/jrevels/YASGuide).
+The ChainRulesCore source code follows the [YASGuide](https://github.com/jrevels/YASGuide).